pierre-vigier/Perl6-Math-Matrix/README.md

 Operators
 =========

-    The Module overloads a range of well and less known ops. +, -, * are commutative.
+    The Module overloads or uses a range of well and less known ops.
+    +, -, * are commutative.

     my $a   = +$matrix               # Num context, amount of cells (rows * columns) my $b   = ?$matrix               # Bool context, True if any cell has a none zero value my $str = ~$matrix               # String context, matrix content as data structure

+    $matrixa ~~ $matrixb             # check if both have same size and they are cell wise equal

     my $sum =  $matrixa + $matrixb;  # cell wise sum of two same sized matrices my $sum =  $matrix  + $number;   # add number to every cell